warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-a-cross-chain-app.md

 ### 1.6.
 Deploy the contract

-1. To deploy the contract, make sure your wallet has enough Sepolia ETH, Then run the migration script:
+1. To deploy the contract, make sure your wallet has enough Sepolia ETH.
+Then run the migration script:

    ```bash
    truffle migrate --network sepolia